The First Night: Chart performance

 "The First Night" became Monica's sixth top-10 entry and second consecutive number-one hit on the US Billboard Hot 100, reaching the top of the charts in the week of October 3, 1998.
 It replaced "I Don't Want to Miss a Thing" by Aerosmith which had held the top spot from September 5 to September 26, and followed Monica's first chart topper "The Boy Is Mine" (1998), her duet with Brandy.
 "The First Night" was replaced by Barenaked Ladies's "One Week" after two weeks at number one, only to reclaim the top of the chart for another three weeks in October 1998.
 On Billboards component charts, it spent six weeks at number one on the Hot R&B Singles chart and became Monica's first entry on the Dance Club Play chart, also reaching the top spot.

 Internationally, "The First Night" was less successful though it still ranks among Monica's highest and latest-charting singles to date.
-It reached top 10 of the singles charts in Canada, the United Kingdom, and Flemish region of Belgium, while entering the top 20 in New Zealand, and the top 30 in Australia, Iceland, Ireland, the Netherlands, and Scotland, as well as on a composite European Hot 100 Singles chart.
-In the United Kingdom, the song became her second chart topper on the UK R&B Singles.
+It reached top 10 of the singles charts in Canada, the United Kingdom, and Flanders, while entering the top 20 in New Zealand and the top 30 in Australia, Iceland, Ireland, the Netherlands, and Scotland, as well as on the Eurochart Hot 100.
+In the United Kingdom, the song became her second chart topper on the UK R&B Singles Singles.
 In Canada, it also peaked at number 15 on RPMs Urban Top 30 chart.

 With sales in excess of 1.0 million copies and a 20 week-stay in the top 40 of the Billboard Hot 100, "The First Night" was certified platinum by the Recording Industry Association of America (RIAA).
 Billboard ranked it 18th on its Hot 100 year-end listing and 19th on its Hot R&B Singles year-end chart.
 In 1999, it finished 26 on Billboards Hot 100 decade-end chart.
 In 2018, the magazine ranked it 361th on its 60th Anniversary all-time chart.